">

 Working Session 2: AI Strategy Design

-Leader pairs develop a 90-day AI action plan that starts from where you are—not where we think you should be.
-Identify your next frontier: the highest-impact challenge you're ready to tackle now.
+Thought partner pairs develop a 90-day AI action plan that starts from where you are—not where we think you should be.
+Whether you're launching your first AI pilot or scaling institution-wide transformation, you'll identify your next frontier: the highest-impact challenge you're ready to tackle now.
+Facilitators provide frameworks; peers at different stages provide perspective you won't get at home.

 Structured reflection on the day's AI insights.
-What surprised you?
-What challenged your assumptions?
-Come to Day 3 ready to share.
+Leadership pairs receive a guided reflection assignment: What surprised you about AI's current capabilities?
+What challenged your assumptions about your institution's readiness?
+What's the one AI initiative you're now certain you need to address?
+Come to Day 2 ready to share.

 Breakfast and Reflection Sharing